krferrier/ewas_snakemake/README.md

 ## Run EWAS

-Once you have modified the `.config` file to match your projects specifications and computational resources you are ready to run the EWAS.
+Once you have modified the `config.yml` file to match your projects specifications and computational resources you are ready to run the EWAS.

 For a standard (non-stratified) EWAS:
 ```shell